g0r0ch/matplot/README.md

   You will learn how to draw geometric shapes directly on the graph.
 Classes:
   Line2D, Rectangle, Arc, Arrow, Circle, CirclePolygon, Ellipse, FancyBboxPatch, PathPatch, Polygon, Wedge.

+9.Step, stack, stem and dot graphs
+  How to draw step, stack, stem and dot graphs.
+The functions are considered: step(), stem(), stackplot(), scatter().
+  A list of their parameters and design examples are provided.